thunderheadone/one-sdk-android/README.md

 The response can be passed to `processResponse` method as shown above.
 This method returns the response to the SDK to process, attaching any capture, track or optimize instructions to the interaction.

 *Note:*
-- This will send a `POST` request to ONE.
+- This will send a `POST` request to ONE or Interaction Studio.
 - When sending Interaction requests programmatically please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 ### Retrieve a response for an automatically triggered Interaction request